hanbin973/FastRNA/README.md

 pip install git+https://github.com/hanbin973/FastRNA.git
 ```

+Note that the current implementation does not work in ARM-based MAC systems because MKL only works in x86 processors.

 # Getting started
 FastRNA requires two inputs: a gene x cell matrix `mtx` and a numpy array containing batch labels `batch_labels`.
 Note that both `mtx` and `batch_labels` should be sorted in an ascending order according to `batch_labels`.